John Bolton Unloads On Former Boss Trump, Even If It's A Little Late Now

 An obvious analogy would be to John Dean, the former White House counsel whose accusatory tour de force against President Richard Nixon at the outset of the Watergate hearings in 1973 opened the door to proceedings that did in fact drive Nixon from office.

-To be sure, Bolton was only the national security advisor from April 2018 to September 2019.
-But his memoir also includes striking details from the first months of the Trump presidency, before his own arrival as successor to former Gen. H.R.
-McMaster as national security advisor.
+To be sure, Bolton was only the national security adviser from April 2018 to September 2019.
+But his memoir also includes striking details from the first months of the Trump presidency, before his own arrival as successor to former Lt.
+Gen. H.R.
+McMaster as national security adviser.

-During those months, Bolton was in close touch with Trump and others in the inner circle, even while remaining a contributor on FOX News and pursuing his legal and public speaking career.
-He says he was in the running for secretary of state and for national security advisor (before that job went to retired Gen. H.R.
-McMaster.)
+During those months, Bolton was in close touch with Trump and others in the inner circle, even while remaining a contributor on Fox News and pursuing his legal and public speaking career.
+He says he was in the running for secretary of state and for national security adviser (before that job went to McMaster.)

-He says he heard at the time that Trump did not like his trademark moustache, which indeed does project his personality, a bristle-brush that is in your face as much as it's on his.
+He says he heard at the time that Trump did not like his trademark mustache, which indeed does project his personality, a bristle-brush that is in your face as much as it's on his.

 But as one top-level appointee after another departed the White House, Bolton was called in to take over.
 And that he did.
 He wants us to know about everything he worked on, so we do not get to the Ukraine dramatics until the penultimate chapter of this book, preceded by 13 chapters walking us through the author's myriad encounters with world leaders and deeply complex problems.

-In fact, Bolton's account often reads as though torn from pages of his daily planner, rife with references to the time he rose and arrived at the White House or the details of his travel and the heads of state with whom he shared a tete-a-tete.
+In fact, Bolton's account often reads as though torn from pages of his daily planner, rife with references to the time he rose and arrived at the White House or the details of his travel and the heads of state with whom he shared a tête-à-tête.

-The earlier chapters chronicle the exit from the Iran nuclear deal, the negotiations over nukes with North Korea, the attempts to oust the Venezuelan socialist strongman Nicolas Maduro, the endless efforts to close out the U.S. military adventures in Afghanistan, Iraq, and Syria, and the equally repetitious confrontations with Iran.
+The earlier chapters chronicle the exit from the Iran nuclear deal, the negotiations over nukes with North Korea, the attempts to oust the Venezuelan socialist strongman Nicolás Maduro, the endless efforts to close out the U.S. military adventures in Afghanistan, Iraq and Syria, and the equally repetitious confrontations with Iran.

-A preparation fanatic, Bolton is appalled at the freewheeling and hyper-personal way in which Trump engages his global duties and other world leaders.
+A preparation fanatic, Bolton is appalled at the freewheeling and hyperpersonal way in which Trump engages his global duties and other world leaders.
 But what bothers him most is the Trump style of freelancing policy and switching up the national posture, sometimes on an hourly basis.
 It is a degree of random inconsistency Bolton clearly finds unacceptable, calling it "chaos as a way of life."

 He makes repeated references to the desk in the Oval Office, donated by the British and made from the timbers of the HMS Resolute.
 It has been known for generations as the Resolute desk, and Bolton cannot help making repeated reference to the contrast between the desk and "the man who sat behind it."

-Like others who have left the Trump ambit to write "tell alls" about him, Bolton sets out to describe Trump's ego and narcissism and also reveals a good deal about his own.
+Like others who have left the Trump ambit to write "tell-alls" about him, Bolton sets out to describe Trump's ego and narcissism and also reveals a good deal about his own.
 If not right about everything, he is at least right about a great many things.
 Like Trump, he finds others to blame when his predictions or wagers go awry.
-When he does not get the overthrow of Venezuela's dictator Maduro he was counting on, he denigrates Juan Guaidó, the elected president he had been backing.
+When he does not get the overthrow of Venezuela's dictator Maduro he was counting on, he denigrates Juan Guaidó, the opposition leader he had been backing.
 (He calls him the Beto O'Rourke of Venezuela.)

 It is clear Bolton takes copious notes and that in this case he was doing so with intent to write, at some point or another, a definitive account.
-What he has written recalls several of the other entries on the bookshelf of Trump inner circle "tell alls" in that the man they describe is crude, vigorous, self-involved and aggressive.
+What he has written recalls several of the other entries on the bookshelf of Trump inner circle "tell-alls" in that the man they describe is crude, vigorous, self-involved and aggressive.

-So why take the job as his advisor?
+So why take the job as his adviser?
 "Because America faced a very dangerous international environment, and I thought I knew what needed to be done," Bolton writes.
 As for Trump, "No one could claim by this point not to know the risks in store, up close, but I also believed I could handle it.
 Others may have failed for one reason or another but I thought I could succeed."

 What sets this book apart is implied in its title.
 Borrowing from a key song title in the Broadway musical Hamilton, Bolton alludes to his own pivotal role.
 Beyond that, his attitude and language are light years removed from that of other Trump chroniclers.
 The overall tone suggests the diary of a tutor who has endured many frustrating months with a spoiled and inattentive pupil who ignores his lessons and regards his tutor as expendable.

-One rather curious subplot in Bolton's Room concerns Nikki Haley, the former governor of South Carolina who briefly served as Trump's first ambassador to the United Nations (a job once held by Bolton himself).
+One rather curious subplot in Bolton's Room concerns Nikki Haley, the former governor of South Carolina who served as Trump's first ambassador to the United Nations (a job once held by Bolton during the George W. Bush administration).
 Haley appears at several points in this narrative, always in unflattering-to-harsh light.
 Bolton tells us Secretary of State Mike Pompeo called her "light as a feather."

 Bolton presents himself as a lawyer, a policymaker and a pundit.
 But his ego is intellectual, even academic.
 He clearly does not expect to attract the casual reader, or anyone else unable to digest sentences such as this one on the third page: "Constant personnel turnover obviously didn't help, nor did the White House's Hobbesian bellum omnium contra omnes ("war of all against all")."

-One can only imagine the banter when Bolton and Trump had their tete-a-tete discussions, sitting on opposite sides of the Resolute desk.
+One can only imagine the banter when Bolton and Trump had their tête-à-tête discussions, sitting on opposite sides of the Resolute desk.